-To this end, IFPEN has an open archive (HAL-IFPEN), publishes the OGST open access scientific journal and makes available to the community some open source software, such as the plug Im! open platform dedicated to signal and image processing.
+To this end, IFPEN has an open archive (HAL-IFPEN), publishes the STET (SCIENCE AND TECHNOLOGY FOR ENERGY TRANSITION) and makes available to the community some open source software, such as the plug Im! open platform dedicated to signal and image processing.

 IFPEN’s research activities are conducted within a framework of ethics and scientific integrity.
 IFPEN is committed to implementing a rigorous and objective scientific approach when conducting its research activities, either alone or in partnership.

 In 2018, having signed up to the “National Ethics Charter of the Research Professions”, IFPEN drew up a scientific integrity policy to reflect this commitment in its internal rules.
 Moreover, IFPEN’s General Management has designated a “scientific integrity” officer responsible for: